-In the US, millions of surgeries annually require a drain to be installed to collect and dispose of excess fluids as the body heals.
-However, current monitoring practices are manual, leading to problems in detecting early onset of complications, and longer lengths of stay.
-The problems are exacerbated when patients are discharged home with a drain.
+In the United States, over 10M surgeries annually require a drain to be installed to collect and dispose of excess fluids as the body heals.

 CEO, Nikin Tharan.
-Youngest Research Assistant at India’s Department of Defense at 9 y/o.
+Youngest Research Assistant at India’s Department of Defense at 13 y/o.
 Techstars Alumnae.
-Founded a successful non-profit.
-BostInno’s Top 25 Under 25.
+BostInno’s 25 Under 25.
 Forbes Under 30 Scholar

 CTO, Dr. Niloy Choudhury.
 20+ years of scientific, industrial and academic experience in opto-electronics instrumentation and product development.
 50+ patents/papers/publications